Meet The Speech-Language Pathologist

 Brett Welch (he/him) is passionate about what he does.
 He enjoys working with language, neurocognitive impairments, swallowing disorders, accent modification, voice, and the inseparable link between voice and identity.

 Brett is currently a Ph.D. student at the University of Pittsburgh, where he will be continuing to research his interests on the links between the brain, voice, and identity.

-Brett was raised outside of Houston, moved to Austin to study linguistics and speech-language pathology at the University of Texas, and then earned his Master's at the University of Texas Rio Grande Valley.
+Brett was raised outside of Houston, moved to Austin to study linguistics and speech-language pathology at the University of Texas, and then earned his Master's in communication sciences and disorders at the University of Texas Rio Grande Valley.
 He has lived and traveled all over Texas, and understands its varying cultures and politics intimately.